ansible-collections/netapp.ontap/README.md

 - na_ontap_aggregate: `disk-info` error when using `disks` option.
 - na_ontap_autosupport_invoke: `message` has changed to `autosupport_message` as Redhat has reserved this word. `message` has been alias'd to `autosupport_message`.
 - na_ontap_cifs_vserver: fix documentation and add more examples.
+- na_ontap_cluster: module was not idempotent when changing location or contact information.
 - na_ontap_igroup: idempotency issue when using uppercase hex digits (A, B, C, D, E, F) in WWN (ONTAP uses lowercase).
 - na_ontap_igroup_initiator: idempotency issue when using uppercase hex digits (A, B, C, D, E, F) in WWN (ONTAP uses lowercase).
 - na_ontap_security_certificates: allows (`common_name`, `type`) as an alternate key since `name` is not supported in ONTAP 9.6 and 9.7.